reduxjs/redux/docs/recipes/WritingTests.md

 #### Fixing Broken `setState()`

 Shallow rendering currently [throws an error if `setState` is called](https://github.com/facebook/react/issues/4019).
-React seems to expect that, if you use `setState`, DOM is available.
-To work around the issue, we use jsdom so React doesn’t throw the exception when DOM isn’t available.
+React seems to expect that, if you use `setState`, the DOM is available.
+To work around the issue, we use jsdom so React doesn’t throw the exception when the DOM isn’t available.
 Here’s how to [set it up](https://github.com/facebook/react/issues/5046#issuecomment-146222515):

 ```
 npm install --save-dev jsdom